3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 • NAND flash supply tightened after years of industry belt-tightening and cautious capacity expansion, creating meaningful pricing power for suppliers.

 It’s borderline ridiculous how well SanDisk stock has performed since its February 2025 spinoff.
-SNDK’s beginning price then was roughly $35.
+SNDK’s beginning price then was roughly $48.
 Today?
-Around $754 That’s an increase of roughly 2,054%.
-In just over one year!
+Around $1,400.
+That’s an increase of more than 2,800%In just 15 months!

-SanDisk’s second-quarter 2026 revenue increased 31% sequentially, to $3.03 billion.
-This surge was fueled by the company’s 64% sequential increase in data center revenue, driven by strong adoption of SanDisk’s products by AI infrastructure builders, including its Stargate SSD product line.
+This surge was fueled by the company’s mind-boggling 233% sequential increase in data center revenue, driven by strong adoption of SanDisk’s products by AI infrastructure builders, including its Stargate SSD product line.
+Its edge computing revenue was also a major factor, increasing 118% quarter over quarter.

-It also reported operating cash flow of just over $1 billion and free cash flow of $843 million.
+It also reported operating cash flow of just over $3 billion (up roughly 3 times quarter over quarter) and free cash flow of roughly $2.96 billion – up from $843 million the prior quarter.

-The company is expecting even bigger things in Q3, with projected revenue in the $4.4 billion to $4.8 billion range.
+The company is expecting even bigger things in Q4, with projected revenue in the $7.75 billion to $8.25 billion range.

-SanDisk’s Stansberry Score, which monitors and measures stocks and their long-term potential, rates as middle of the pack, despite its impressive gains.
+SanDisk’s Stansberry Score, which monitors and measures stocks and their long-term potential, rates as somewhat above average, despite its impressive gains.

 There are a few reasons why…